sib-swiss/termal/doc/manual.md

 Termal supports Fasta (default) and Stockholm (pass `-f stockholm` (or just `-f s`)) formats.
-Any alignment lines shorter than the longest one will be padded with gap characters at the end.
+Any alignment lines shorter than the longest one will be padded with space characters at the end.

 ## Help